 - Heat 1/4 cup of oil in a pan and add the onion and remaining garlic.

 - Fry over a moderate heat for 2 minutes.

 - Add the chili and stuffed squid and cook gently for 3 minutes, turning the squid every now and then.

-- Add the tomatoes to the pan and crush them. with a wooden spoon.
+- Next you can add the tomatoes to the pan and crush them. with a wooden spoon.

-- Add the reserved cooking water and season with salt and white sugar.
+- Now add the reserved cooking water and season with salt and white sugar.